singletrack Enduro Goldegg - K

 Equipment

-The Nene Trail is a black natural track – and pretty tricky and challenging.
-Only for technically skilled riders!
+The Nene Trail is a black natural trail that is really extremely tricky.
+Only for technically very skilled riders!

 Description

-The start and end point of the Enduro Goldegg Tour K is the Freizeit Arena in the center of Sölden.
-Facing the Freizeit Arena, you start to the right and follow the Ötztal Cycle Path 11 until you reach the valley station of the Gaislachkogelbahn.
-Once there, turn right to reach the B186 main road and follow it until the junction where the Glacier Road branches off.
-From here, continue right up the steep Glacier Road.
-After two switchbacks, leave the road and turn left onto Infangstraße towards Gaislach/Silbertal.
+The start and finish point of the Enduro Goldegg Tour K is the Freizeit Arena in the center of Sölden.
+Facing the Freizeit Arena, start to the right and follow the Ötztal Radweg 11 to the valley station of the Gaislachkogelbahn.
+Upon arrival at the Gaislachkogelbahn, turn right to reach the federal highway B186; follow it until the junction to the Glacier Road from the federal highway.
+From here turn right and ride the steep Glacier Road uphill; after two hairpin bends leave the Glacier Road and follow left the Infangstraße towards Gaislach/Silbertal.
+It’s best to stick to the Gaislach Route (644).
+Through forest and over the meadows of the Gaislachalm, passing three places to eat (Sonneck, Gaislach & Heidealm) up to the highest point of the tour, the Nene Trail, which starts shortly before the middle station of the Gaislachkoglbahn at 2,170 m.
+The trail entry is marked by a cairn.

 Please watch out for hikers!